evkx/evkx.github.io/content/models/audi/a6_e-tron/a6_sportback_e-tron_performance/_index.md

 - Efficiency: Balanced steering, low suspension with efficient throttle, and balanced suspension.
 - Comfort: Balanced steering, normal suspension height with efficient throttle, and comfort suspension damping.
 - Balanced: Balanced steering, adaptive suspension height with balanced throttle, and adaptive suspension damping.
-- Individual: Custom-defined steering, suspension, and throttle response.
+- Individual: User-defined settings for steering, suspension, and throttle response.

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 350 mm, and the rear discs are 350 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 350 mm, while the rear discs are 350 mm.

 ### Regenerative Braking